 - Wicking fabric on interior cuffs protects you from migrating snow.

-- Loaded with zippered pockets: left arm for lift pass, handwarmer pockets, chest pocket, interior phone pocket, and interior stash pocket.
+- Loaded with zippered pockets: left arm for lift pass, handwarmer pockets, chest pocket, interior phone pocket and interior goggle pocket.

 - Interior goggle wipe patch.